Soumya-Senthil/ExpenseTracker/README.md

+# EXPENSE TRACKER

-Expense Tracker is a simple application that allows the user to track the spending on a daily basis.
-It has components like date, category and amount.
-It allows the user to edit or delete the entries!
+Expense Tracker is a simple web application that allows the user to track spending daily.
+It has components like date, category, and amount.
+It allows the user to edit or delete the entries.

+### PROJECT SPECIFICATION